Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 Having different sources of light can be a great idea, as it helps create a warm, welcoming feel in your space.
 If your bedroom only has a single source of light, you should consider integrating more – you can try floor and table lamps, use candles with varying heights around the room, hang a pendant light, use track lighting, or even a wall lamp or wall sconce.

 You’ll be surprised by how much changing the window covering can enhance the feel of your bedroom.
 The market presents an incredible selection of window treatments, so what you settle for will largely depend on your budget and personal preferences.
-You can explore energy saving or blackout curtains, soft, flowing textures, eco-friendly shades, and blinds or colored curtains.
+For example, you may want blackout curtains that don’t allow light pollution into the room giving you the best night’s sleep possible.
 The best part is that the latest kinds of window treatments are designed in a way to help you conserve energy without sacrificing on style.

 Sometimes, incorporating a few low-cost accents to your bedroom can make a whole difference.
 For instance, you can add a rug next to your bed or even place a reading chair with a matching stool or ottoman in the corner of the room.